mikgur/Ethereum-censorability-monitor/README.md

 The possible values of this index range from zero to infinity.
 An index of 1.0 means that the validator includes non-compliant and compliant transactions at the same rate.
 An index greater than 1.0 means that the validator includes non-compliant transactions more often than compliant transactions.
 Conversely, an index less than 1.0 indicates that the validator includes non-compliant transactions less frequently than compliant transactions.
 Overall, a low Censorship Resistance Index could be an indication of potential censorship by a validator.

+_Example of metric calculation:_

+> A = OFAC Compliance Ratio calculated for given Lido validator (for example 1%)
+>
+> B = NON-OFAC Compliance Ratio calculated for given Lido validator (for example 0.5%)
+>
+> Censorship resistance index for this validator = B / A = 0.5 / 1 = 0.5
+>
+> Based on the obtained value we can assume that this validator censors transactions

 ### <b>3) Lido Censorship Resistance Index and Non-Lido validators Censorship Resistance Index</b>

-Censorship Resistance Index is calculated for all Lido validators and compared to all Non-Lido validators in total.
+Censorship Resistance Index is calculated for all Lido validators and compared to all other known liquid staking pools in total.

 _Example of metric calculation:_